-LeBron James' Net Worth In 2021
+LeBron James' Net Worth In 2023

 Since entering the NBA in 2003, Los Angeles Lakers superstar and four-time league MVP LeBron James has built himself an empire of endorsements, sponsorships, big contracts, investments and equity deals.
 Throughout his lengthy NBA career, James has seen his net worth skyrocket.
 In the last few years, King James has been one of the world’s highest-paid athletes.
-In this post, we’re going to look at LeBron James’ net worth in 2022.
+In this post, we’re going to look at LeBron James’ net worth in 2023 right as he’s set to break Kareem Abdul-Jabbar’s all-time scoring record.

-According to Forbes, LeBron James just became the first active NBA player to become a billionaire, with his net worth now sitting at $1 billion.
+In 2022, LeBron James became the first active NBA player to join the billionaire club, with his net worth now sitting at $1 billion, according to Forbes.
 Back in 2014, The King told GQ that becoming a billionaire was a longtime goal of his:

 “It’s my biggest milestone.
 Obviously.
 I want to maximize my business.
 And if I happen to get it, if I happen to be a billion-dollar athlete, ho.
 Hip hip hooray!
 Oh, my God, I’m gonna be excited.”

-This news comes after he just came in at No. 2 in the world on Forbes’ list of highest-paid athletes in 2022, behind only Lionel Messi’s $130 million. $41.2 million of that came via his contract with the Lakers, with another $80 million coming from off-the-court earnings.
+This news dropped after he came in at No. 2 in the world on Forbes’ list of highest-paid athletes in 2022, behind only Lionel Messi’s $130 million. $41.2 million of that came via his contract with the Lakers, with another $80 million coming from off-the-court earnings.

 LeBron has a lifetime deal with Nike that’s allegedly worth over $1 billion, among many other deals.
 He left Coca-Cola for PepsiCo in 2021 after spending his entire NBA career with the former and has deals with AT&T and Walmart.
 In January 2022, he announced a deal with Crypto.com (they hold the new naming rights to the building former known as Staples Center) and appeared in a Super Bowl commercial for them.
 James is a partner of Blaze Pizza and has invested in companies such as Beats by Dre, Tonal, Lyft and StatusPRO as well.